If your Joule momentarily lost power, you can clear this message in the Joule app and continue, tap Cancel, and try restarting your cook.

 - If you’re using a power strip or surge protector, try plugging Joule directly into an outlet.

-- Make sure no other high-power drawing appliances are running on the same circuit as Joule (microwaves, toasters, electric kettles, hair dryers, etc.)
+- Make sure no other high-power drawing appliances are running on the same circuit as Joule (microwaves, toasters, electric kettles, hair dryers, space heaters, etc.)

 - Factory reset Joule.
 To do so, please carefully follow the instructions here: What is a factory reset, and how do I perform one?